-The vast majority of gaming chairs are built off of the fundamentals of office chair design, with a special emphasis on deep-seated racing chair design.
-But there are a few gaming chairs that break from that traditional design.
-These “rockers” are generally situated on the floor – and while they often don’t provide the option to recline, the ability to rock back and forth is a huge advantage that few traditional gaming chairs (and fewer budget gaming chairs under $100) offer.
+The vast majority of gaming chairs are built upon the fundamentals of office chair design, with a special emphasis on deep-seated racing chair designs.
+That being said, there are a few gaming chairs that break from that traditional design.
+These “rockers” are generally situated on the floor, and while they often don’t provide the option to recline, the ability to rock back and forth is a huge advantage that few traditional gaming chairs (and even fewer budget gaming chairs under $100) tend to offer.

-The obvious disadvantage of a rocker is that they aren’t exactly maneuverable.
-Without wheels, you can’t roll a rocker gaming chair around the room, and you’re essentially stuck in the place where you are.
-But the advantage of that form factor is that rocker gaming chairs sport a much smaller form factor.
-That means they’re easy to stow away, and some can even lay flat to hide under furniture.
+The obvious disadvantage of a rocker is that they aren’t particularly maneuverable.
+Without wheels, you can’t roll a rocker gaming chair around the room, and you’re essentially stuck in one place at a time.
+The advantage of this is that rocker gaming chairs sport a much smaller form factor.
+That means they’re easy to stow away, and some can even lay flat to hide away under furniture.

-The other potentially complicating element of rocker gaming chairs is that they stay very low to the ground.
+Another potentially complicating element of rocker gaming chairs is that they stay very low to the ground.
 If you have a conventional PC gaming setup, this probably isn’t going to be the best option since it’s going to be positioned well below any desk.
-But that also makes these chairs one of the best gaming chair choices for console gaming.
+On the flip side, these chairs are one of the best gaming chair choices for console gaming.

-Ergonomic design simply applies to a gaming chair that’s designed to appeal to your underlying physiological and psychological factors to create a more comfortable sitting position that creates a comfortable experience even during long hours of play.
+Ergonomic design simply applies to a gaming chair that’s designed to appeal to your underlying physiological and psychological needs to create a more comfortable sitting position even during long periods of gaming.
 The specific ergonomic design of a traditional PC gaming chair is what separates it from a more traditional office chair.

-The “racing style” chair design is modeled on the interior of race cars, but it’s some of the smartest ergonomic design available.
-Thanks to the high back and deep seat, you can use this type of chair gaming and experience less pain.
-The high back keeps your spine straight, while the traditional headrest pillow comes in.
+The “racing style” chair design is modeled on the interior of racecars, and it’s one of the smartest ergonomic designs available.
+Thanks to the high back and deep seat, you can use this type of chair for longer periods of gaming while minimizing discomfort.
+The high back keeps your spine straight, while the traditional headrest pillow reduces strain on your neck.
 Usually adjustable, a headrest pillow provides extra support to your neck to keep you from leaning forward too much.
 Adjustable lumbar pillows are also a common chair feature.
-If you’re getting a racing-style chair, look for this sort of ergonomic format, and make sure that you have some level of adjustable lumbar support.
+If you’re on the market for a racing-style chair, look for this sort of ergonomic format, and make sure that you have some level of adjustable lumbar support.

-The combination of ergonomic features like lumbar support and head pillows also facilitates long term health.
-When using a racing-style chair, you’ll likely see improved circulation, better posture, and a reduction of back pain – and that’s even true of gaming chairs under $100.
-For that reason, we rank some of the best gaming chairs as the best office chair option even outside of gaming purposes.
+The combination of ergonomic features like lumbar support and head pillows also facilitates long-term health.
+When using a racing-style chair, you’ll likely benefit from improved circulation, better posture, and a reduction of back pain – and that’s even true for gaming chairs under $100.
+For that reason, we’ve also ranked some of the best gaming chairs as the best office chair option even outside of gaming purposes.

 For other budget gaming accessories see our guides below:

 A gaming chair should fit you like a throne, and for a gaming chair to fit, you need it to be able to adjust to your posture.
 That’s why, in addition to the ergonomics and back support, you should also pay attention to the adjustability of each gaming chair you’re considering.
-With multiple ranges of movement available on this type of chair, gamer buyers interested in investing in a gaming chair under $100 should understand each.
+With multiple ranges of movement available on this type of chair, gamers interested in investing in a gaming chair under $100 should understand all of the potential options.
 We’ll quickly run you through the adjustable options that are available in many of the best gaming chairs.

 - 360-degree swivel is a pretty huge advantage when you’re in an office with multiple workstations, but it can be useful for gaming as well.
-Whether you’re trying to move between different screens or cross the room to grab a drink, the ability to move seamlessly over any surface is huge.
-Just keep in mind that the gaming chair you pick one with reliable and smooth casters.
+Whether you’re trying to move between different screens or crossing the room to grab a drink, the ability to move seamlessly over just about any surface is huge.
+Just ensure that the gaming chair you pick is one with reliable and smooth casters.

-- The big comfy nature, stiff back, and lumbar support and deep seats of a gaming chair make it one of the ideal places to take a nap.
-But if you want your gaming chair to double as a siesta chair, you’re going to want to make sure that it offers gaming chair reclining options.
+- The big comfy nature, stiff back, lumbar support, and deep seats of gaming chairs make them one of the ideal places to take a nap.
+But if you want your gaming chair to double as a siesta chair, you’re going to want to make sure that it also offers reclining options.
 Ideally, you want a chair that reclines from a full 90 to 180 degrees – indicating that a PC gaming chair can go from a full reclining position to a completely upright chair.

 - There’s actually a science to how your legs should be positioned when you sit.
 You want to make sure that your feet are touching the floor and your knees are below your hips to maintain optimal circulation.
-Most gaming chair (and generally office chair) models are going to offer some level of adjustable height, but if you’re uncertain if it will be the right height for you, there’s an easy solution.
+Most gaming chair models (and many office chair models) are going to offer some level of adjustable height, but if you’re uncertain if it will be the right height for you, there’s an easy solution.
 Simply measure the height of your workstation, subtract 10 inches, and compare it to the adjustable height range of your office chair.

 - When looking for a PC gaming chair on a budget, adjustable arms are a luxury.
-That doesn’t mean there’s no fairly priced gaming chair that doesn’t offer them, but you may have to search a little harder.
-The top armrests to find for a budget gaming chair is what’s known as “4D”.
+That doesn’t mean there’s no fairly priced gaming chair that offers them, but you may have to search a little harder.
+The best armrests to find for a budget gaming chair are what’s known as “4D” armrests.
 These armrests provide vertical adjustment as well as the ability to adjust them horizontally in two dimensions.

 What a chair is made of can tell you a whole lot about the quality and integrity of a manufacturer, and the materials that go into a PC gaming chair can also affect both the lifespan and the ergonomic potential of a chair.
 A small number of materials are commonly used, but they each come with advantages and disadvantages.

 - When looking for an office chair for gaming, real leather is the top option.
 It looks great and feels soft, but it’s also more durable than other alternatives.
-The only problem is that a chair with real leather is going to be expensive, and this type of office chair is usually going to cost you well over $100.
+The only problem is that a chair with real leather is usually going to cost you well over $100.

 - Cheaper than both real leather and PU leather is PVC leather.
-While it’s generally more cheaply made than PU leather (and summarily costs less), it also offers a huge disadvantage: its stain resistance.
-For that reason, it’s often used to supplement portions of a traditional PU leather chair at parts of the chair especially prone to wear and tear.
+While it’s generally more cheaply made than PU leather (and therefore costs less), it also offers a huge advantage: its resistance to stains and general wear.
+For this reason, it’s often used to supplement portions of a traditional PU leather chair at parts of the chair especially prone to wear and tear.

-- Mesh isn’t usually on its own, but adding it to a PU or PVC leather chair is one of the best ways to make them more manageable.
+- Mesh isn’t often used on its own, but adding it to a PU or PVC leather chair is one of the best ways to make them more manageable.
 When your back is pressed against the seat of a chair for hours at a time, it’s going to build up heat, and no amount of lumbar support will fully address that discomfort.
 The inclusion of mesh helps the heat disperse and creates a cooler and more comfortable gaming experience.
-Your back will thank you.
+Your back will thank you in the long run.